A Level subject overviews

 French, German and Spanish A Level

 Choosing to study a Modern Foreign Language at A Level will enable you to develop and build on your skills and knowledge acquired at GCSE.
 It will also enhance your employment prospects and facilitate foreign travel.
 Finally, it will provide an insight into another culture and society as well as providing you with a sound basis for further study.
-The A Level in Modern Foreign Languages (MFL) covers social issues and trends, artistic culture, grammar, and one film and literary text for each language.
+The A Levels in Modern Foreign Languages (MFL) cover social issues and trends, artistic culture, grammar, and one film and literary text for each language.

 French A Level